Dr. Theresa Gaul

 WGST Graduate Assistant and English PhD Candidate

 Wilton is a 5th year PhD candidate in English currently working on his dissertation bringing together composition pedagogy, masculinity studies, and film.
-He is interested in finding ways to use a masculinity studies and film to get more men and boys involved in feminist causes, while still making the composition classroom an inclusive feminist space for all students.
+He is interested in finding ways to use masculinity studies and film to get more men and boys involved in feminist causes, while still making the composition classroom an inclusive feminist space for all students.
 His other research and teaching interesting include feminist pedagogies, western and science fiction film, and representations of masculinity in popular film.
-You can find him in Rees-Jones Hall 217 Monday 11-3, Tuesday 10-4, and Friday 10-3.
+You can find him in Rees-Jones Hall 217 Monday 11-3, Tuesday 12:30-2, Wednesday 11-3, and Thursday 12:30-4.
+You can reach him at email@example.com.

-WGST 20003 Instructor and PhD student in English
+WGST 20003 Instructor and MA Student in English